-- Demonstrate how the research being carried out goes beyond the discipline that is strictly yours. - Highlight the key interdisciplinary aspects of your proposal (research methodology, supervision, dissemination etc.
+- Demonstrate how the research being carried out goes beyond the discipline that is strictly yours. - Highlight the key interdisciplinary aspects of your proposal (research methodology, supervision, dissemination etc.)

 Discuss the gender dimension in the research content (if relevant).
-In research activities where, human beings are involved as subjects or end-users, gender differences may exist.
-In these cases, the gender dimension in the research content has to be addressed as an integral part of the proposal to ensure the highest level of scientific quality.
+In research activities where human beings are involved as subjects or end-users, or in research activities using e.g. animal models, gender differences may exist.
+In these cases the gender dimension in the research content has to be addressed as an integral part of the proposal to ensure the highest level of scientific quality.